 You may have seen the movie, “Gandhi,” but you may not know the real story.
 Indian Independence Day, on August 15, reminds us of the long, hard-fought battle for liberation against British domination championed by leaders like Mahatma Gandhi and Jawaharlal Nehru.
 Despite the expansive British Empire on which it was said, “the sun never sets,” ragtag groups of liberation fighters and brilliant strategists soundly defeated the British with strong, tactical mobilizing and the persistence that comes from centuries of oppression.
 Join in the celebration of what Nehru called India’s “Tryst with Destiny.”

-Indian Independence Day - History
+Indian Independence Day timeline

 - May 10, 1857